 Over the past few weeks, as another school year comes to a close, I have been seeing more and more posts and comments from parents bemoaning the fact that their kids will be home for the summer.
 Look, I get it… it’s hard to keep them busy.
-As a Work At Home Mom, it’s much more difficult for me to get my job done while they’re running roughshod around the house all day than when they’re in school.
+As a Work At Home Mom, I find it much more difficult for me working while they run roughshod around the house all day than when in school.
 Moms who work outside the home don’t have it any easier either; trying to find affordable places to care for them and things for them to do while being away from home during work hours is a challenge.

 As we headed to the airport to return to New York it hit me… we were leaving and he was STAYING there in Texas.
 I mean really staying… as in Texas is now his home; he will live and work there for at least the next few years and who knows where after that.
 I was so much more emotional (read sobbing mess) leaving him behind there to start his new “adult” life than I was when he left home for college.
 At least while he was in school there was still a level of attachment/dependence and he still came home to visit on holidays and summer breaks.

 So bring on Summer vacation, I’ll take every minute I can get with my kids!
 Don’t get me wrong, I know it’s not going to be all rainbows and glitter.
 I’m sure there will be days when my patience will run thin.
-They’ll leave messes all over the house, argue with me and each other, and more than once I’ll wonder how many days are left until school starts again.
+They leave messes all over the house, argue with me and each other, and more than once I wonder how many days left until school starts again.
 BUT in those trying moments, I will remind myself of this: Every single second of every single day our children move further and further away from us and toward lives of their own.

 Try to embrace and enjoy the summer days with your children as much as you can because before you know it… and sooner than you want… you’ll be left with only yourself to entertain, no dirty wet footprints to wipe off the floor, and opening the door to a much emptier refrigerator.
 And Summer will be just another season.